 How to get there

-Generally most people wanting to visit the Munduk waterfalls will look to stay a night or two in Munduk village, in which case you can simply walk to the waterfalls.
+Generally most people wanting to visit Munduk and chase the waterfalls will look to stay a night or two in Munduk village, in which case you can simply walk to the waterfalls.

 However, you can also include the waterfall tour as part of a Bali island itinerary.
 In this case, the waterfalls are conveniently located near four other key tourist attractions: Pura Ulun Danu Beratan temple, The Handara Gate, Wanagiri Hidden Hills (the selfie park) and the Twin Lakes.
 Chat to your guide about including it as part of your itinerary.